 Lead(IV) oxide is used in the manufacture of matches, pyrotechnics, dyes and other chemicals.
 It is also has several important applications in electrochemistry, in particular in the positive plates of lead acid batteries.

 Biljana Šljuki?a; Craig E. Banksb; Alison Crossleyc; Richard G. Compton.
 Lead(IV) oxide-graphite composite electrodes: Application to sensing of ammonia, nitrite and phenols.
 Analytica Chimica Acta.
 2007, 587(2), 240-246.

 Derek Midgley.
 Lead-selective electrodes based on lead(IV) oxide.
 Analytica Chimica Acta.
 1984, 15963-70.

 May intensify fire; oxidizer.
 Harmful if swallowed.
 Harmful if inhaled.
 May cause cancer.
-May damage fertility or the unborn child.
+May damage the unborn child.
+Suspected of damaging fertility.
 May cause damage to organs through prolonged or repeated exposure.

 Precautionary Statements: P201-P202-P210-P220-P221-P260-P264b-P270-P271-P281-P301+P312-P304+P340-P308+P313-P330-P370+P378q-P501c